Kotlin/kotlinx.serialization/docs/json.md

 > To learn more about inheritable serial annotations, see documentation for [InheritableSerialInfo].

 Note that it is not possible to explicitly specify different class discriminators in subclasses of `Base`.
-Only hierarchies with empty intersection can have different discriminators.
+Only hierarchies with empty intersections can have different discriminators.

-Discriminator specified in the annotation have priority over discriminator in Json configuration:
+Discriminator specified in the annotation has priority over discriminator in Json configuration:

 <!--- INCLUDE